Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Features of building a foundation for a barn

-The foundation gives the structure:
+The foundation gives the building:

 • Strength.